cmang/durdraw/undo.md

 {"timestamp":"2024-12-12T19:39:44.763499+11:00","level":"DEBUG","name":"durdraw.undo_register","msg":"push","data":{"undoBuf":"deque([(0, 0, 115, 7, 0), (0, 0, 107, 7, 0), (0, 0, 106, 7, 0), (0, 0, 115, 7, 0), (0, 0, 97, 7, 0), (0, 0, 100, 7, 0), (0, 0, 104, 7, 0)])","redoBuf":"deque([])"}}
 ```

+## Questions

+- Why is the colour map stored separately to the content?
+- What is the largest file (frames * width * height) that should be supported?
+- It's possible to save the undo buffer in the event of a crash, and restore it on next launch.
+Is this a feature that would be useful?
+ - Have I missed any major operations or functionality?